Reinforcement-Learning-F22/RobotNavigation/readme.md

 As stated before, two map versions exist.
 The map shown in the preceeding sections (with obstalces), and another shown below, (without obstacles).

-The `env` can be created using the code fragment below, using environment without obstacles:
+The `env` can be created using the code fragment below,which generate the environment without obstacles:
 ```
 env = gym.make('bot3RLNav/World-v2', map_file="data/map01.jpg",
              robot_file="data/robot.png")